You have the right to:

 - If you have given someone medical power of attorney or if someone is your legal guardian or power of attorney, that person can exercise your rights and make choices about your health information.

-- If you have not chosen someone as your representative and you are or become incapacitated, the following persons, in the order listed, are authorized to exercise your rights based on state law: spouse, children, siblings, an individual who has an established relationship with the patient, who is acting in good faith on behalf of the patient, and who can reliably convey the patient’s wishes.
+- If you have not chosen someone as your representative and you are or become incapacitated, the following persons, in the order listed, are authorized to exercise your rights based on state law: spouse, parents/ adult children, siblings, an individual who has an established relationship with you, who is acting in good faith on behalf of the you, and who can reliably convey your wishes.

 File a complaint if you feel your rights have been violated